 Non-marketing ways to use TikTok data:

-While TikTok marketing campaigns have to be especially intricate, involving the right causes and authentic engagement, TikTok is also a perfect place to collect data on social studies and research: anything from popular TV shows and new appearance-related trends to sustainability and changes in eating behaviour among the teens.
-Think of all the other ways you could use data extracted from TikTok:
+While TikTok marketing campaigns have to be especially intricate, involving the right causes and authentic engagement, TikTok is also a perfect place to collect data on social studies and research: anything from popular TV shows and new appearance-related trends to sustainability and changes in eating behavior among the teens.
+So besides things like doing market research for planning ad and hashtag campaigns, promoting your own channel, or collaborating with an influencer, there are a whole lot of other ways you could use data extracted from TikTok:

-- Base for online research, social listening experiments as well as reliable and fast source of survey data
+- Using it as a base for online research, social listening experiments as well as a reliable and fast source of survey data.

-- Monitoring, flagging unverified content and stopping the spread of fake news and inaccurate information with high public value e.g. concerning vaccination against COVID-19
+- Monitoring, flagging unverified content and stopping the spread of inaccurate information with high public value e.g. concerning vaccination against COVID-19.

-TikTok is the most dynamic environment to learn about the young generation: what they love, fear, worry about, and what they need.
-In general, TikTok is very responsive towards the promotional efforts, with 63% of TikTok users admitting they are likely to watch ads.
-No other social media platform can boast about that much ad appreciation and engagement from their users.
+TikTok is the most dynamic environment to learn about the young generation: what they love, fear, worry about, and need.
+In general, TikTok is very responsive to the promotional efforts, with 63% of TikTok users admitting they are likely to watch ads.
+No other social media platform can boast about that much ad appreciation and engagement from its users.